Dreamachine: Unboxed

 The 2022 Unboxed: Creativity in the UK touring festival included a Dreamachine project involving a series of microcontroller-controlled lights rather than a rotating cylinder, and a surround-sound soundtrack by Jon Hopkins.
 The experience was scaled up to use an octagonal facility two storeys high with a capacity of about 20 people at once in a circular seating arrangement.
-It was praised by a reviewer in The Guardian as "as close to state-funded psychedelic drugs as you can get" and "the one good thing to come out of Brexit and worth every penny".
+It was praised by a reviewer in The Guardian as "as close to state-funded psychedelic drugs as you can get".